Measurement indices for the trend in accidents

 For completeness of reporting, the following are the total values for accidents with absences of three days or less and commuting accidents.

-These data are reported as a whole because, given the small number of people, they would otherwise be insignificant.
+These data are reported as a whole since, given the small numbers involved, they would otherwise be insignificant.

 |Frequency Rate (FR) and Severity Rate (SR) of Group companies for accidents with absences of less than 3 days*||FR||SR|